-This project mainly focused on renovating the facade of an existing two-story wooden structure, built in the 1980s as a Japanese restaurant, surrounded by the inactive neighbor.
-The client requested that the new facade should be outstanding, and welcome local people and tourists somehow in a casual manner.
+The project mainly focused to renovate the façade of the existing two-story wooden structure, built in 80’s as a Japanese restaurant, located by the typical suburban roadside.
+The client requested that the new façade should be outstanding, and welcome local people and tourists somehow in a casual manner.
 The existing structure was surrounded by stainless steel panels and wooden louvers which were supported by structurally independent steel framework.
-The bead blasted stainless steel panels, perforated so as to connect the scenes inside and outside the existing glazing gradually, dimly reflect the appearance of the sky.
-Covered with two contrasting materials, the new facade affects as a catalyst not only to stimulate its inactive neighbor, but to provide intimacy with manipulation of the natural environment.
-The interior space was renovated mostly on the second floor, with the installation of an open kitchen counter and seating, illuminated with a lighting box resembling the perforated facade.
+The bead blasted stainless steel panels, perforated so as to gradually mediate between inside and outside the existing structure, take on a dim appearance of the sky.
+Dressing up in two contrasting materials, the new façade will attempt to recover the region-specific townscape and familiarity, without accommodating itself to the signboard-streetscape.
+The interior space was renovated mostly on the second floor with the installation of an open kitchen counter and seating.